 Chandler Jones, DE, Syracuse

-Jones has been one of the late risers in the draft process.
+One of the late risers in the draft process has been Jones.
 ESPN's Mel Kiper and Todd McShay were the first two pundits to project Jones as a first-rounder and, not long afterward, NFL Network's Mike Mayock followed suit.
 Jones's draft stock is aided by the demand for pass rushers.
 The 6-foot-5, 266-pounder could stay as an end in a 4-3 defense or move to outside linebacker in a 3-4 defense.

 Jones had a disappointing performance at the Combine with a slow 40 (4.85) and a low bench-press total (22).
 He totaled 38 tackles, 4.5 sacks, 7.5 tackles for a loss, two forced fumbles and one interception in just seven games this season.
 Jones has a nice combination of size and speed that allows him to combine a bull rush with a speed rush.
 After being a second-day pick for the majority of the lead up to the draft, Jones is now projected to be a first-rounder.

 Shea McClellin, OLB, Boise State

 The buzz building around McClellin has been ferocious.
 He had a strong senior season and followed that up with an impressive Combine.
 McClellin (6-3) ran a fast 40 at 4.62 seconds and was tremendous in the field drills.
 That was even more impressive considering he added 12 pounds in a month to reach 260 pounds at Indianapolis.
 McClellin projects as an ideal 3-4 outside linebacker who can rush the passer and drop into coverage.